-Our second program, ALTA-002, is a collaboration between us and Tallac Therapeutics, Inc. (Tallac) that combines our company's SIRP $\alpha$ antibody with Tallac's toll-like receptor 9 (TLR9) agonist, resulting in a potent immune activator targeted to myeloid cells in the tumor to promote innate and adaptive anti-cancer immune responses.
+Our second program, ALTA-002, is a collaboration between the Company and Tallac Therapeutics, Inc. (Tallac) that combines our company's SIRPa antibody with Tallac's toll-like receptor 9 (TLR9) agonist, resulting in a potent immune activator targeted to myeloid cells in the tumor to promote innate and adaptive anti-cancer immune responses.
 This novel Toll-like receptor agonist antibody conjugation platform (TRAAC) enables systemic delivery of targeted TLR9 activation.
 An investigational new drug, or IND, for ALTA-002 is planned for 2023.
-Additionally, with our acquisition of ScalmiBio, Inc. (ScalmiBio), we are planning to expand our pipeline of drug candidates to antibody drug conjugates based on expertise in protein engineering and oncology.
+Additionally, with our acquisition of ScalmiBio, Inc. (ScalmiBio), we are planning to expand our pipeline of drug candidates to ADCs based on expertise in protein engineering and oncology.